janosgyerik/writing-markdown-well/README.md

 Add a blank line before and after fenced code blocks, to make it easy to distinguish from other texts around it.

-Don't try to nest code blocks inside other block elements.
-Even if you get the syntax right for one specific viewer, it's likely to look incorrect in another common viewer.
-I think it's not worth the effort.
-It's better to rethink and simplify the document structure so that nesting is not necessary.
+Don't try to nest code blocks inside lists, because it's not supported consistently across rendering engines.

+For example, in step by step guides I often feel natural to use bullet point lists with some items containing code blocks of shell command instructions.
+In some rendering engines code blocks can be embedded by indenting by the correct number of spaces, the behavior is not consistent in all rendering engines.
+Therefore, reluctantly, I replace such bullet point lists with paragraphs, which are handled consistently everywhere.

 ### Use blank lines generously